margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 * `/api/v1/tf-idf/user-ids/<user_id>` -- This should return the TF-IDF matrix row for the given mastodon user as a dictionary with keys = vocabulary words, and values = TF-IDF values.
 * `/api/v1/tf-idf/user-ids/<user_id>/neighbors` -- This should return the 10 nearest neighbors, as measured by the cosine-distance between the users's TF-IDF matrix rows.

+### Additional Hints

-You are provided with a `rest` service as a starting-point that demonstrates how to make Spark calls from a FastAPI service.
+* You are provided with a `rest` service as a starting-point that demonstrates how to make Spark calls from a FastAPI service.
+Feel free to use this as a starting-point.
+If you have a different REST framework that you prefer, feel free to use that instead.

 # Written Section
 In addition to the working docker-compose stack, please also hand in a written report addressing the following points.